youngboy/engine-docs/source/billing.md

 ---
 title: Billing
-description: Apollo Engine is free for the first million queries every month.
+description: Start using Apollo Engine for free.
+Upgrade to a paid plan as your usage grows.
 ---

-Apollo Engine is billed on a pay-as-you-go basis based on your GraphQL query volume.
-Each Engine account includes 1,000,000 free GraphQL queries per monthly billing period and no credit card is required to start using Engine.

-<h2 id="utility">Utility pricing</h2>

-Sending over 1 million queries in a month?
-Apollo Engine usage beyond the 1 million free queries is billed at a rate of $9 per million queries (rounded down to the nearest penny).
+You can begin using Apollo Engine for free through a Community plan which includes core features like performance tracing, query caching, error tracking, and more.
+There's no fee or credit card required to use Engine Community up to a million queries a month.

+<h2 id="utility">Paid Engine Plans</h2>

+Sending over 1 million queries per month or need access to advanced features like configurable alerts or longer data retention?
+[Select a paid plan (Standard or Pro)](https://www.apollographql.com/engine/) or [start a free trial of Engine Pro](https://engine.apollographql.com/trypro) to continue using Engine beyond 1 million queries per month or access advanced features.

+Engine has two paid plans, Standard and Pro.
+They are priced based on your query volume and start at $99/month for Standard and $449/month for Pro.
+You can [try Engine Pro functionality for free](https://engine.apollographql.com/trypro) with no credit card required.

 <h2 id="other-billing">Other Billing Details</h2>

-* **Billing frequency:** Billing occurs monthly based on usage in the prior monthly period, charged by GitHub organization or user
+* **Billing frequency:** Billing occurs at the start of your Engine subscription (monthly or annually) based on the billing term you select for your paid plan, charged by GitHub organization or user
 * **Payment methods:** Accepted payment methods include major credit cards or PayPal
-* **Invoices:** Invoices will be calculated and sent based on paid usage during the prior monthly billing period.
+* **Invoices:** Invoices will be issued when paid charges occur and can be found in the Settings page of your Engine account.

 <h2 id="faq">FAQ</h2>

-<h3 id="crossing-million" title="Crossing 1 million queries">What happens when I cross the 1 million free queries for the first time?</h3>
+<h3 id="crossing-million" title="Crossing 1 million queries">What happens when I cross the 1 million free queries for the first time when I'm on the free Engine Community plan?</h3>

-Once your Engine account crosses the 1 million query threshold, you will be prompted to enter payment information.
-This will be used to bill your account for any usage at the end of your monthly billing period.

-**Without a valid payment information on file for your account, you will not be able to access any performance metrics or error reporting features after you exceed the first 1 million queries during a monthly billing period.** Once valid payment information is added, you will be able to begin using Engine functionality again.
+Once your Engine Community account crosses the 1 million query threshold for the first time, you will not be able to access any performance metrics or error reporting features.
+You will be prompted to start a free trial or select a paid plan at which point you will be able to begin using Engine again; no data will be lost.

 <h3 id="prepaid-discounts" title="Prepaid discounts">Do you offer prepaid discounts?</h3>

-Yes, please contact [support@apollographql.com](mailto:support@apollographql.com) for more information on prepaid discounts and annual payment options.
+Yes, please contact [sales@apollographql.com](mailto:sales@apollographql.com) for more information on prepaid discounts and annual payment options.

 <h3 id="cancelling" title="Cancellation">How do I cancel my Engine subscription?</h3>